codectified/mindroots/public/mindroots/project-overview.md

 ## Content & Documentation

 - Finish article on universality of the infective (In Progress)
-- Translate and record Al-Shanfara’s poem (In Progress)
+- Translate and import translation of Al-Shanfara’s poem (In Progress)
 - Explore Instagram cross-posting (In Progress)
 - Create/edit user stories/videos for YouTube/TikTok (In Progress)
 - Improve guides/articles (In Progress)